davazp/lector/TUTORIAL.md

-If you have adopted a (almost) *purely functional* approach in Javascript, weather it was a choice or a requirement of the techonology you use, you will find some restrictions in how you can write your code
+If you have adopted a (almost) *purely functional* approach in Javascript, weather it was a choice or a requirement of the technology you use, you will find some restrictions in how you can write your code

 Let's say you have a function that return the current user, like the